aroman/elementary-on-a-mac/iso-to-usb/README.md

 1. Download the ISO.
 Let's assume it's in `~/Downloads`.
 2. Convert the ISO to DMG format: `hdiutil convert -format UDRW -o isis elementaryos-unstable-amd64.20140529.iso`.
 3. Insert your >1GB USB drive into your Mac.
-4. Determine and make note of the mount point of your USB drive.
+4. Identify and record the disk identifier (`/dev/diskN`) of your USB drive.
+  1. Run `disutil list`.
+  2. Using the TYPE, NAME, and SIZE columns, figure out which disk is your USB drive.
+5.

 ### Using Disk Utility